apnit/TicTacToe-Minecraft/plugins/MohammadAsadpour/README.md

 ## Description

-A Tic-Tac-Toe Plugin for Minecraft, which alows players to challenge others and play!
+A plugin for Minecraft, which allows players to challenge others and compete in the classic game of Tic-Tac-Toe!

 [Back To The Top](#tictactoe)